patchew-project/qemu/docs/tools/qemu-img.rst

 .. option:: if=INPUT

-  Sets the input file
+  Sets the input file (defaults to STDIN)

 .. option:: of=OUTPUT

-  Sets the output file
+  Sets the output file (defaults to STDOUT)

 .. option:: skip=BLOCKS

   Sets the number of input blocks to skip

+.. option:: osize=OUTPUT_SIZE

+  Sets the output image's size

 Parameters to snapshot subcommand: